|Remote Education Provision: Information for parents

 |How will you assess my child’s work and progress?||Feedback can take many forms and may not always mean extensive written comments for individual children.
 For example, whole-class feedback or quizzes marked automatically via digital platforms are also valid and effective methods, amongst many others.
 Our approach to feeding back on pupil work is as follows:

-• Class teachers will assess and give feedback
+• Class teachers will assess and give feedback, where necessary.

 • Teachers will not be required to attempt to reproduce, in written form, the verbal feedback that pupils would be given during a typical classroom teaching, but feedback on pupils’ work will rely on the teachers’ professional judgement to determine how any feedback, including marking, is given.